Invite friends and family to read the obituary and add memories.

 Richter

-September 8, 1957 – May 10, 2026
+Sep 8, 1957 — May 10, 2026

 Lawran Elizabeth Bankston Richter, surrounded by loved ones, passed away on May 10, 2026, at Pine Forest Nursing Home after many, lengthy complications from surgery.
 She was 68.

-Lawran is survived by her husband, Mark Richter; her children Shannon Richter Stockett (Andrew) and Jeremy Richter; her grandchildren Jacey, Mia, Sophia, and Eli; her brother, David Bankston (Beth) and sister, Barbara Behrends (John); and many nieces, nephews, cousins and close friends.
+Lawran will be remembered for her love of the color pink, dachshunds, chocolate, determination and energetic attitude.
+Above all, her devout loyalty and commitment to her church and family will be dearly missed.
+She is preceded in death by her parents and brother-in-law, Michael Richter.
+Lawran is survived by her husband, Mark Richter; her children Shannon Richter Stockett (Andrew) and Jeremy Richter; her grandchildren Jacey, Mia, Sophia, and Eli; her brother, David Bankston (Beth) sister, Barbara Behrends (John) and sister-in-law, Judy Richter; and many nieces, nephews, cousins and close friends.

 A memorial service + picnic will begin at 11 AM, June 6, 2026, in Floral Hall of the Crawford Street United Methodist Church, Vicksburg, Mississippi, Reverend Tom Potter is the pastor.